brhr-iwao/MOPAC7SP/README.md

 #### What is MOPAC 7 SP ?
 [MOPAC](http://openmopac.net) is a well-known semi-empirical molecular orbital calculation package and MOPAC 7 is the latest public domain distribution.
- MOPAC 7 SP is an improved MOPAC 7 package on which you can do COSMO (Conductor-like solvation model) calculation to some extent.
+ MOPAC 7 SP is an improved MOPAC 7 package on which you can do COSMO (Conductor-like screening model) calculation to some extent.

 #### Description
 How to build MOPAC 7 SP for Windows with [MinGW](http://www.mingw.org) make and gfortran.